telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 UploadedFile is the file that is currently processed.

-* HttpContext is the current HttpContext, since the handler implements the IRequiresSessionState interface the Session object is available as well.
+* HttpContext is the current HttpContext.
+Since the handler implements the IRequiresSessionState interface the Session object is available as well.

-* Configuration This is class that implements the IAsyncUploadConfiguration interface and by default has the following properties:
+* Configuration is a class that implements the IAsyncUploadConfiguration interface and by default has the following properties:

 1. TargetFolder